January 28, 2020

 If you have a problem, you should be able to get ahold of a real person to help solve it.

 BuyLine is a secondary supplier from PBA Health, designed with the needs of independent pharmacies in mind.
 It offers a full line of products (even controlled medications) at competitively low prices.
-BuyLine is VAWD-certified and has a fill rate accuracy of 99.9 percent, so you can rely on them to get you the correct products the first time.
+BuyLine has Drug Distributor Accreditation (formerly VAWD) and has a fill rate accuracy of 99.9 percent, so you can rely on them to get you the correct products the first time.

 With online ordering and next-day shipping options, shopping with BuyLine is quick and convenient.
 And if questions arise, BuyLine’s live chat feature means you can get answers fast.

 BuyLine also provides steep brand discounts when pharmacies buy generics.
 That means they save twice: once by getting a competitive price on generic drugs in the first place and then by receiving brand discounts based on those purchases.
 There are absolutely no commitments with BuyLine — no fees, no contracts.
 Try it to see if you like it and bail if you don’t.
 Set up is simple and ordering even simpler.

 PBA Health is dedicated to helping independent pharmacies reach their full potential on the buy side of their business.
 The company is a member-owned organization that serves independent pharmacies with group purchasing services, expert contract negotiations, proprietary purchasing tools, distribution services, and more.

 PBA Health, an HDA member, operates its own VAWD-certified warehouse with more than 6,000 SKUs, including brands, generics, narcotics CII-CV, cold-storage products, and over-the-counter (OTC) products.